Trust in Me (Lim Young-woong song): Background and release

-The song was premiered during the second episode of TV Chosun's ' which aired on March 26, 2020.
+The song was premiered during the second episode of TV Chosun's The Taste of Mr. Trot which aired on March 26, 2020.
 It was then released as a single on April 3 at noon KST.

 "Trust in Me" (Piano by Cho Young-soo)

 A waltz-esque piano version of "Trust in Me", arranged by Cho who composed the original track, was surprisingly released as a single on June 22 the same year.
 According to New Era Project, the singer's management label, this version was recorded as a gift to his fans, with his thankful heart for their love and support.
-Prior to its release, a snippet of the song was featured in a commercial for ' coffee brand "Barista Rules".
+Prior to its release, a snippet of the song was featured in a commercial for Maeil Dairies' coffee brand "Barista Rules".
 (Note: At that time, Lim worked as a spokesmodel for the coffee brand.)

 An accompanying music video for the song was filmed by Maeil Dairies, as a birthday gift for Lim who had never released any official music videos since his debut.
 The clip was uploaded onto Kakao M's official YouTube channel on the same day of the single's release.
 The video begins with a scene depicting Lim entering an old building, dressed in black.
 Throughout the clip, he sings the song while playing a black piano placed in the center of the building.
 As of March 31, 2021, the music video has surpassed four million combined views on YouTube.